|

 the faint white lines that ran across his palms and the backs

 of his wrists—scars from years of handling barbed wire.
+His mother Gertrude and father Lucas

 had worked the land all their lives, seldom driving their 1972